therealsphinx/support.balsamiq.com/content/plugins/atlassiancloudandldap.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "How to use both the Confluence and JIRA plugins and manage my users via LDAP or Atlassian Cloud"
+title: "How to Use Both the Confluence and JIRA Plugins and Manage My Users via LDAP or Atlassian Cloud"
 menu:
   menuplugins:
     parent: plugins